All Episodes

 I had the slightest idea.

-When this I guarantee you this in the league office, you would not want to be there right now while they're trying to figure this out.
+There could be a lot of people here wanting to see some consistency when this, I guarantee you, this in the league office, you would not want to be there right now while they're trying to figure this out.

-John Berman is an anchor, a Ken Doll over at CNN.
+John Berman is an anchor, a Ken Dahl, over at CNN.

 And he's on sometimes in the morning and sometimes he's on in the afternoon.

-And uh Berman hosts a program called Early Start.
+And Berman hosts a program called Early Start.

 He was the guest.

-She said this just says two CNN anchors talking about this.
+She said to says, two CNN anchors talking about this.

 And Brooke Baldwin said, you know, John, you're from Boston.